-For millions of diabetics, the most unpleasant part of their life is to perform daily blood tests to keep their blood sugar in check.
+For millions of those with diabetes, the most unpleasant part of their life is to perform daily blood tests to keep their blood sugar in check.
 Every day they have to endure the finger-prick pain because there hasn’t been a better way to monitor the glucose levels.

 But, it seems that these problems are coming to an end.
 There is a new adhesive skin patch that can help monitor the blood sugar.
 Researchers have created an adhesive patch that is non-invasive, and is supposed to monitor the blood sugar levels through the skin.

 It doesn’t require patients to take a blood test.
-This new device has the potential to get rid of the need for countless people with diabetes to always carry out painful blood tests.
+This new device has the potential to get rid of the need for those with diabetes to always carry out painful blood tests.

-Here is everything you need to know about this latest glucose-monitoring patch.
+Here is everything people need to know about this latest glucose-monitoring patch.

 This new adhesive patch doesn’t require diabetics to pierce their skin.
 Instead, it draws out the blood sugar from the fluid located between the cells across the hair follicles.
 These cells are all individually accessed with the help of tiny sensors that use small electric current.